chan34kelvin/Tank_Game-Project/README.md

 - Kelvin Chan (Github: chan34kelvin)

-# Explanation of the MVC used in the Tank Game
+# THe MVC of Tank Game

 Models - Tank-Game Objects are defined here, all the values, business logics, and the behaviours are encapsulated (Data hiding, abstraction (interfaces), consistency).
 Dividing them into Static and Moving objects.
 - the x, y, hit-box range of the object.